Summer Events for Soaking Up Culture

 Greater Hartford Festival of Jazz - Hartford

-New England’s largest free public jazz festival will feature an incredible lineup of jazz musicians, plus 70+ artists and craftspeople selling hand-crafted jewelry, clothing, gifts, and beauty products along with Health & Human Services vendors, and an array of 23 food vendors, reflecting the diversity of the Greater Hartford region.
+New England’s largest free public jazz festival will feature an incredible lineup of jazz musicians, plus artists and craftspeople selling hand-crafted jewelry, clothing, gifts, and beauty products.
+There will also be Health & Human Services vendors and an array of food vendors reflecting the diversity of the Greater Hartford region.

 There is nothing like Shakespeare under the stars, and there is no competition in Hartford County.
 You have to travel to New Haven or Fairfield country to see another Shakespeare festival in Connecticut.
-And for a twist, Capital Classics is staging "Macbeth" with two females in the lead roles of King Macbeth and Lady Macbeth.
 Bring your family, friends, lawn chairs, blankets, and picnic dinners.

 Jazz Up Your Suppers - New Haven